Earn your superintendent license completely online

-School superintendents often oversee what is the largest business in the community - its school system.
+School superintendents often oversee the largest business in the community - it s school system.
 The position requires a thorough knowledge of educational theory, school finances, and strategic planning and visioning.

-A teacher who holds a principal or administrative specialist license can add a superintendent license through course work at The University of Findlay.
-In addition to overseeing a school system, holders of the school district leader license can teach or supervise programs for children ages three through 21 (kindergarten through grade 12).
+An educator who holds a principal or administrative specialist license can add a superintendent license through coursework at the University of Findlay.
+In addition to overseeing a school system, holders of the superintendent license can teach or supervise programs for children ages three through 21 (kindergarten through grade 12).

 School superintendents are true leaders in their districts with an average annual salary of approximately $125,000.
 Superintendents have extensive responsibilities including:

-In addition to course work, individuals must meet the following requirements to earn the school district leader (superintendent) license:
+In addition to coursework, individuals must meet the following requirements to earn the superintendent license: